South African Snowballs Recipe

 How to Make Snowballs Pink

-To make pink coconut simply place the desiccated coconut into a bowl then add coloring.
-Mix well until all the coconut is colored.
+To make pink coconut simply place the desiccated coconut into a bowl then add colouring.
+Mix well until all the coconut is coloured.
 Allow to dry while you make the syrup.

 How to Bake Snowballs